 What are PhD students called?

-Generally in higher education, 'doctoral researchers' and 'PGRs' are the most often used terms for PhD students, as it's felt that those doing research degrees are no longer 'students' in the same way as undergraduate or Master's students are.
-However, it's also true that the majority of those engaged in research degrees use the term 'PhD students' – which is also the term used most widely outside of universities.
+Generally, in higher education, 'doctoral researchers' and 'PGRs' are the most often used terms for PhD students, as it is felt that those doing research degrees are no longer 'students' in the same way as undergraduate or Master's students are.
+However, it is also true that the majority of those engaged in research degrees use the term 'PhD students' – which is also the term used most widely outside of universities.

 Doing a PhD can be an isolating experience – and so can thinking about doing one.
 There are lots of ways, however, to find and talk to others whose experience can help you through the decision making and the application process.

-- The Student Room is the UK’s largest online student community and is a great way to ask questions and find tips and information
+- The Student Room is the UK’s largest online student community and is a fantastic way to ask questions and find tips and information.

 Other resources

-There are a lot of websites you can look at for advice on starting a PhD, we've compiled some of the most useful below:
+There are several websites you can look at for advice on starting a PhD, we have compiled some of the most useful below:

-- findaphd.com – as well as advertising studentships, the site has many resources providing information and guidance on applying for, getting funding for and doing a PhD
+- findaphd.com – as well as advertising studentships, the website has many resources providing information and guidance on applying for, getting funding for and doing a PhD.

-- jobs.ac.uk – this is the main place in the UK that academic jobs are advertised and many PhD studentships are also advertised on the site.
-There's also a lot of information and guidance on doing a PhD
+- jobs.ac.uk – this is the main place in the UK that academic jobs are advertised.
+Many PhD studentships are also advertised on the website.
+There is also a lot of information and guidance on doing a PhD.

-- Leading Routes is committed to supporting and preparing the next generation of black academics.
-They run a number of events and schemes, and you can find lots of information on their website.
-Particularly interesting is their report, The Broken Pipeline, on obstacles to research council funding for black students
+- Leading Routes is dedicated to empowering and preparing the next generation of black academics.
+They offer a range of events, initiatives and resources, on their website designed to support reseachers through their academic journey.
+One of the standout offerings is their report, The Broken Pipeline, which focuses on obstacles black students face when applying for research council funding.

-- 'Letter to A Prospective PhD Student' – this letter from an academic gives a good insight from the other side – what academics want to see when approached by potential PhD students
+- 'Letter to A Prospective PhD Student' – this letter from an academic gives a good insight from the other side – what academics want to see when approached by potential doctoral researchers.

-- A Ted talk by someone who has recently finished a PhD, and it gives some real insights into the reality of working for one
+- A Ted talk given by someone who has completed their PhD.
+The talk gives some real insights and reflections into the reality of working towards one.

-- Vitae – an organisation that supports the development of researchers worldwide, from doctoral-level up.
-There is a lot of useful information on their site about what it’s like to do a PhD
+- Vitae is an organisation that supports the development of researchers worldwide, from doctoral-level and beyond.
+There is a lot of useful information on their website about what it is like to do a PhD.

-- Working-Class Academics – a relatively new group, and you can find information on those involved and how to contact them at their website
+- Working-Class Academics – are a relatively new group who help academic colleagues overcome class-based barriers throughout their careers.
+You can find information on those involved and how to contact them via their website.